Programming School in Berkeley

 - Learn, study, and teach programming skills

 - It will not exactly be a traditional "hackerspace", but will be centered around studying programming.
 There won't be the hardware and electronics of traditional hackerspaces/makerspaces.
 It will mainly focus on studying programming and related topics.
 (Note: small hardware projects that don't involve soldering, heavy machinery, and noise would be welcome.
 A goal is keep the space friendly for people who have difficulties with smells and noise.)

 - It will not be a "coworking space", because it's not designed around working but is focused on studying.

-- Ideally, this space will be a new kind of self-directed educational center for people who study computer programming.
+- The school will be a new kind of self-directed educational center for people who study computer programming.

 - Provide a place for locals and visitors to learn how to program.
 Even experienced programmers need to study regularly to stay up to date with technology.